mortylabs/kubernetes/README.md

 All deployments are running on Rancher k3s with a MetalLB Load Balancer and NGINX reverse proxy replacing Traefik.
 Hardware comprises Raspberry Pi 4Bs (8GB RAM), and SSD drives replacing the sdcard.
 The OS used is Raspbian **Bullseye 64 bit**.

 For persistent storage, a Network File Server (NFS) is used.
-You could use your Synology Raid Controller, however my NFS server is simply a raspberry pi with an 500GB SSD drive and automatic backups to GDrive and also github.
+You could use your Synology Raid Controller, however my NFS server is simply a raspberry pi with an 500GB SSD drive replacing the SD Card, and automatic backups to GDrive and also github.
 A lot cheaper and very adequate.